Digital Access to a Sky Century @ Harvard: DASCH Data Release 7 (DR7)

+The Starglass website provides a user interface and a programmatic API allowing access to DASCH plate-level data products and queries.

 Other activities

-Special projects
+Additional Projects

-The DASCH will not generally accept special requests for scanning a particular part of the sky from the collection so that the digitization progresses efficiently.
-The DASCH team did accommodate two special requests to image plates that were not part of the Harvard collection "for scientifically compelling reasons".
+While the primary goal of the project was strictly to complete digitizing the Harvard Plate Stacks collection, the DASCH team did accommodate two special requests to image plates that were not part of the Harvard collection "for scientifically compelling reasons".

 The New Horizons team requested images of Pluto in order to improve the dwarf planet's ephemeris that was needed to plan precise adjustments to the spacecraft's trajectory.
-DASCH scanned 843 plates showing Pluto that were taken by the 40 inch telescope at Lowell Observatory from 1930 to 1951.
+DASCH scanned 843 plates showing Pluto that were taken by the 40-inch telescope at Lowell Observatory from 1930 to 1951.

-Forty-two plates of the Cassiopeia A supernova remnant taken by the Hale telescope at the Palomar Observatory from 1951 to 1989 were imaged to support a study comparing x-ray and visual emissions.
+Forty-two plates of the Cassiopeia A supernova remnant taken by the Hale Telescope at the Palomar Observatory from 1951 to 1989 were imaged to support a study comparing x-ray and visual emissions.
 As of November 2014, the study has not been published in a peer reviewed journal.

+The glass plates of National Geographic Society – Palomar Observatory Sky Survey, European Southern Observatory SRO Sky Surveys, and the UK Schmidt Telescope survey have started to be scanned by the DASCH scanner system.
+Very few examples from these later surveys are included in the DASCH Data release 7.
+Scanning of these plates is ongoing at a slower rate that before.

+New Database, StarGlass

+Launched on December 29, 2024, the new database, StarGlass, is the current iteration and successor to DASCH.
+StarGlass incorporates the data and imagery collected by DASCH as well as two other projects, Project PHaEDRA and StarNotes, to create an even larger database that allows for both scientific and historical investigations of these materials.
+Importantly, StarGlass is a graph database and hosted on the cloud, while DASCH is a MySQL database.
+StarGlass is also the first time that all of the data including full FITS files of the scans are made publicly available to any registered user, and allows for the use of an API.
+DASCH data is also accessible through 'daschlab'.